| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 You should make an error correction by following the procedures at paragraphs 4.3 to 4.6.

-Please see paragraph 4.1 for more information in relation to error correction and the Penalties for Errors regime.
+See paragraph 4.1 for more information in relation to error correction and the penalties for errors regime.

 Provided they are accurate and made at the right time, adjustments that you are required to make as part of the normal operation of VAT accounting are not errors.